Ledger-Donjon/ledger-donjon.github.io/_posts/2020-05-10-coldcard-pin-code.md

 ---
 layout: post
-title: Hard times for Coldcard Mk2 PIN code
+title: Coldcard Mk2 PIN code recovery
 summary: How the Donjon performed a PIN code recovery on a Coldcard Mk2 wallet.
 description: How the Donjon performed a PIN code recovery on a Coldcard Mk2 wallet.
 featured-img: coldcard-pin-code
 author: Olivier Hériveaux
 ---

-# Hard times for Coldcard Mk2 PIN code
+# Coldcard Mk2 PIN code recovery

 ## Introduction